cogentcore/core/docs/content/2-widgets/text-fields.md

 })
 ```

-You can detect when the user changes the content of the text field and then exits it:
+You can detect when the user changes the content of a text field and then exits it:

 ```Go
 tf := core.NewTextField(parent)